NGRK 511 Advanced Greek Language Tools

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Therefore, the student is required to provide a thread in response to the prompt provided for each Discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200 words.
-(CLOs: A, B, C, E)
+Each reply must be 200 words and address points in the post being replied to or issues raised in the discussion prompts.
+(CLO: A, B, C, E)

-The Vocabulary Review Quiz will cover the "Words Used 500 Times or More" list in Metzger's Lexical Aids.
+The Vocabulary Review Assignment will cover the “Words Used 500 Times or More” list in Metzger’s Lexical Aids.
 The assessment will be closed-book/closed-notes, multiple choice.
-It is graded for completion rather than accuracy.
+It is designed as a self-assessment and is graded for completion rather than accuracy.
 (CLO: A)

-The student will submit a block diagram of the Greek text of the passage selected for the exegetical paper.
-The Greek text should be taken from the NA27/28, UBS4/5, or SBLGNT text.
-The diagram must analyze the phrases and clauses of the passage by using the block diagramming method from Thornhill’s Greek for Everyone.
-(CLOs: B, C)
+The student will submit a block diagram of the Greek text of a section of 1 John given in the assignment instructions.
+The Greek text should be taken from the NA27/28, UBS4/5, or SBLGNT text (in Logos).
+The diagram will separate out independent and dependent clauses using the block diagramming method from Thornhill’s Greek for Everyone.
+(CLO: B, C)

-The student will write a 10–12 page research-based paper in current Turabian format that focuses on explaining the contextual meaning of the passage utilizing the tools, methods, and resources described in Thornhill’s Greek for Everyone as well as the readings in Merkle and Plummer’s Greek for Life.
-The paper must include at least 8 scholarly sources in addition to interacting with the Greek text.
-(CLOs: A, B, D, E)
+The student will write a 6-9 page research-based paper in current Turabian format that focuses on explaining the contextual meaning of the passage utilizing the tools, methods, and resources described in Thornhill’s Greek for Everyone as well as the readings in Merkle and Plummer’s Greek for Life.
+The paper must include at least 6 scholarly sources in addition to interacting with the Greek text.
+(CLO: A, B, D, E)